vsulis5357/solar-system/README.txt

 Note that when changing the initial conditions of the simulation axes might need rescaling.
 The Gif files get overwritten each time you run the script.

+Also note: running the .py script will display the animation much faster than Jupyter Notebook.